Tyler Freeman Preview, Player Props: Guardians vs. Tigers

 Tigers Pitching Rankings

-- The Tigers have a 4.29 team ERA that ranks 16th across all league pitching staffs.
+- The Tigers have the 16th-ranked team ERA across all league pitching staffs (4.28).

-- The lefty last appeared in relief on Saturday, when he threw 5 2/3 innings against the Oakland Athletics, allowing two earned runs while giving up three hits.
+- The lefty last appeared on Sunday against the Oakland Athletics, when he went seven scoreless innings while giving up five hits.

-- In 24 games this season, the 25-year-old has a 6.45 ERA and 8.4 strikeouts per nine innings, while allowing a batting average of .287 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.